 Should it become necessary, this course will utilize D2L and the Zoom account associated with the student's EIU account to conduct the course remotely.
-This provision exists as a contingency plan should COVID-19 mitigation protocols prompt its necessity.
-Other course policies will modified as necessary for this accommodation should it become necessary.
+This provision exists as a contingency plan should EIU protocols prompt its necessity.
+Other course policies will be modified as necessary for this accommodation should it become necessary.